-It’s All in the Genes
+1. All in the Genes

-Some goldfish are just genetically predisposed to developing black patches, and there’s really nothing wrong with them at all.
+Some goldfish are just genetically predisposed to developing black patches, and there’s nothing wrong with them at all.
 This is especially common in goldfish like Shubunkins that already have patchy coloration that may darken over time.
 Some goldfish are born with black patches on their scales or fins, and as they age, the spots get larger instead of going away.
 Genetic black markings are nothing to be concerned about.

-If you notice your goldfish is developing black patches, it’s a good idea to check out your water parameters and tank environment.
+If you notice that your goldfish is developing black patches, it’s a good idea to check out your water parameters and tank environment.
 Not all goldfish will develop black patches due to genetics, and a high-stress tank environment can lead to black spots developing.
 This can be related to water parameters being out of whack, but it can also be related to stressful environmental factors like bullying, high heat, and frequent changes.

-The good news is that black patches actually indicate healing is occurring, so it’s the healing from ammonia poisoning that causes the black spots.
-The bad news is that black patches developing does not indicate that the ammonia levels are safe.
+The good news is that black patches actually indicate that healing is occurring, so the goldish is recovering from the ammonia poisoning that caused the black spots.
+The bad news is that black patches developing does not mean the ammonia levels are safe.
 If left in an environment with high ammonia long enough, a goldfish’s body will begin to attempt to heal the damage, creating black patches, even though the ammonia level is still elevated.

-If your goldfish is developing black patches, the first thing you should check is your tank’s ammonia level with a reliable test kit.
-Ammonia levels can become elevated due to overfeeding, rotting organic matter in the tank like dead plants and animals, and inadequate filtration.
+If your goldfish is developing black patches, the first thing that you should check is your tank’s ammonia level with a reliable test kit.
+Ammonia levels can become elevated due to overfeeding, rotting organic matter in the tank (like dead plants and animals), and inadequate filtration.
 Any ammonia level above 0 should be immediately addressed and treated with water changes and products that help make ammonia levels safe.

 Even though black patch development can be normal for some fish, you should still investigate the cause to be safe.
-Other behaviors that indicate there’s a problem with the water or the tank environment are fin clamping, air gulping, and jagged or shredded fins.
+Other behaviors that indicate that there’s a problem with the water or the tank environment are fin clamping, air gulping, and jagged or shredded fins.
 When in doubt, always check your water parameters.
-Poor water quality is the number one cause of illness in goldfish, and it opens up pathways for multiple types of infections, parasites, and injuries like burns and fin damage.
+Poor water quality is the number-one cause of illness in goldfish, and it opens up pathways for multiple types of infections, parasites, and injuries like burns and fin damage.

-Featured Image Credit: Rethinktwice, Pixabay
+Featured Image Credit: Juan Carlos Palau Díaz, Pixabay